pebreo/pebreo.github.io/begin/BeginninggamePoly.md

-todo: vulnerability opens us to being rejected (said no to) and it also means being accepted (said yes to) for who we are
+todo: vulnerability opens us to being rejected (said no to. thats scary) and it also means being accepted (said yes to. thats rewarding) for who we are

 ## Mia